samikhyamishra/samikhyamishra/README.md

 - I'm keenly looking forward towards learning Cyber Security and Ethical Hacking.
 - 🌱 I’m currently learning Java and web development.
 - 💞️ I’m looking to collaborate on website development projects.
 - 📫 How to reach me?
 Ah!
 Glad to hear that!
-You can always find me by putting a pull request on DM on my linkedin profile www.linkedin.com/in/samikhya-mishra-179b1a216
+You can always find me by putting a pull request oR DM on my linkedin profile www.linkedin.com/in/samikhya-mishra-179b1a216